SimHoZebs/personal-site/content/blogs/Reviews&Planning/2025 T1 Review.md

 Senior Design's been awful as well.
 I greatly regret not preparing a custom project proposal before the course began, let alone find out that's even a thing, because I ended up being assigned a project that I do not care for with members who's presence in Computer Science major is questionable.
 Except one member - thankfully, they've been fairly motivated to collaborate on the project closely while the remaining members put their energy into deferring all important critical thinking processes to others.
 ## Personal Projects

-During the course, I built a journaling app for Process for Object Oriented System Design.
-The original idea was to let me write about my day and have an AI preprocess the entries to extract information about people I interact with, building profiles that summarize my relationships and interactions.
-This way, instead of digging through old entries to find patterns or recall details about someone, the AI-generated profiles serve as a one-stop overview.

-It makes reviewing relationships and patterns much easier and more efficient.

-Since then, I've been expanding the app's functionality.
-Now, I'm working on integrating voice recordings—converting them into journal entries so I don't lose thoughts or experiences.
-This also makes it easier for both myself and AI to review and analyze my data, since text is much more accessible than audio.
+A project my team and I built over Processed for Object Oriented System Design was a journaling system that automatically creates and updates organized documents based on its entries.
+Specifically, this project was scoped to detect content regarding persons and constantly evolve their *profile* page over time.
+This enables automatic documentation about everything you know about a specific person and the evolution of your relationship to them without you having to manually parse through bunch of entries to remember.

+If that sounds useful, I've been working on improving it even further!
+I'm working on integrating voice input, as I typically like to do my brain dump in voice.
 The goal is to generalize the app beyond just profiles, making it a more comprehensive tool for capturing and reflecting on my life.
+It's not usable at all yet, but you can follow the development [here](https://github.com/SimHoZebs/journal-organizer).